Description

 Perception of the immaterial, abstract side of the world (ideas, meanings, possibilities, fantasies).

-Attention naturally drawn to meanings, patterns, and possibilities.
+Attention naturally drawn to abstract ideas and imagined scenarios.

 Reality experienced through conceptual frameworks and mental imagery.